Gateways to Meditation:

 The body scan: concentrating on sensation as you are guided through the parts of the body.

 Loving Kindness meditation: concentrating on the repetition of Loving Kindness phrases of your choosing.

 Mantra meditation: concentration on the repetition of Sanskrit phrases that carry specific vibrational qualities.

-Chanting as meditation: concentrating on the repetition of sung phrases in Sanskrit and other languages.
-We’ll also have a final review of the course.
+Chanting as meditation: concentrating on the repetition of sung phrases in Sanskrit.